finnhacks42/primo/code/board/README.md

       };
       ```

-   6. Copy and past these values into the `RobotControl` Arduino script
+   6. Copy and past these values into the `RobotControl` Arduino script.
+You should now be able to set up the board, put tiles in and see (on the serial monitor) the correct command being sent when the button is pushed.